 Community Peer Mentor Project

-The Community Peer Mentors project is a joint initiative between the Durham Police and Crime Commissioner and Darlington Borough Council.
-It aims to support those suffering from anti-social behaviour or neighbourhood disputes, perceived or real.
+The Community Peer Mentors project supports people suffering from anti-social behaviour or neighbourhood disputes, perceived or real.

 Independent Custody Visitors